 Accommodations and supports: Partner uses hand-under-hand guidance to facilitate execution of actions initiated by learner to load cartridge and responds to learner's requests for help.
+Goal: Learner initiates actions and requests help as needed.

-6. Learner Step: Play music. 🕦
+6. Learner Step: Play music. 🔊

 Accommodations and supports: Partner uses hand-under-hand guidance to facilitate execution of actions initiated by learner to play music and responds to learner's requests for help.
+Goal: Learner initiates actions and requests help as needed.